Kolten Wong Preview, Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.99 team ERA that ranks 27th across all league pitching staffs.
+- The Nationals' 4.98 team ERA ranks 27th among all MLB pitching staffs.

-- In his most recent appearance on Friday, Sept.
-1 against the Miami Marlins, the right-hander threw five innings, giving up three earned runs while surrendering four hits.
+- His most recent appearance was on Saturday, Sept.
+2 against the Miami Marlins, when the righty threw four innings, surrendering eight earned runs while giving up 12 hits.

-- In 21 games this season, the 26-year-old has a 4.43 ERA and 7.4 strikeouts per nine innings, while giving up a batting average of .255 to opposing batters.
+- The 31-year-old has a 5.21 ERA and 6.8 strikeouts per nine innings in 27 games this season, while allowing a batting average of .289 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.